CodeJhon/Sky130-PD-WorkShop/README.md

 ![Untitled](Day%201%20649c37faeca741a4aa844421c98653ef/Untitled%203.png)

-config.tcl bypasses any configurations that has been already done

 <aside>
 📌 The other .tcl files are the more detailed configuration files and has higher priority.
 We can’t run the flow without config.tcl